 In 1973, the Royal Ontario Museum was one of the buildings on Heritage Toronto’s initial induction list.
 The Royal Ontario Museum began a $55 million revitalization project five years later.
 A library, a 9-storey curatorial centre (south courtyard) and a six-level terrace gallery (north courtyard) were constructed.
 The museum’s current galleries were also renovated.
 In 1984, Queen Elizabeth II and Prince Philip were in Ontario to celebrate the province’s Bicentennial.
 While visiting ROM, the Queen unveiled a plaque, officially opening the Queen Elizabeth II Terrace Galleries in a special ceremony.

 Renaissance ROM & the Michael Lee-Chin Crystal

 Thirty years after opening, the Terrace Galleries were demolished to make way for the Michael Lee-Chin Crystal, part of the Renaissance ROM project.
 Completed in 2007, the ROM celebrated the opening of the Michael Lee-Chin Crystal.
 The self-supporting prismatic structures comprise five interlocking steel frames clad in glass and strips of brushed aluminum.
 Designed by Daniel Libeskind, the stunning Crystal and its seven galleries overlook Bloor St W. The historic 1914 and 1933 facades are revealed in the interior.
 Mr Lee-Chin’s lead donation of $30 million launched the $270 million renewal plan.

 The museum’s heritage Weston Entrance, accessed from Queen’s Park, reopened in 2017 after undergoing a revitalization.
 Hariri and Pontarini Architects redesigned and reconstructed the space to complement the contemporary style of the Michael Lee-Chin Crystal.
 The entrance features clear views of the spectacular Rotunda through the Samuel Hall – Currelly Gallery.

 The Royal Ontario Museum Today

 Internationally recognized, The Department of Natural History holds one of the country’s most extensive natural history collections.
 Having over 10 million specimens, the department displays and researches the vertebrate fossils of dinosaurs, mammals, birds, fishes, insects and arachnids, reptiles and amphibians, invertebrates, fungi, plants, minerals and gems, rocks and ores, and meteorites.

-The Department of Art & Culture has almost one million pieces from around the world that dates back to pre-historic times up to the present day.
+The Department of Art & Culture has almost one million pieces from around the world that date back to pre-historic times up to the present day.
 The collection includes artwork from the Indigenous Americas, Canada, Egypt and Nubia, Africa, the Islamic World, Greece and Rome, Asia and Europe.